 - Assessment must maintain academic standards.

-Assessment SummaryThis is the assessment for Adelaide Law Review (parts A and B combined):
+Assessment SummaryThere are four components to the proposed assessment in Adelaide Law Review A and B

 Contribution to class: Each week, students will be expected to assist the students editing the articles set for that week, and engage in discussion and critique of the article.
 In addition, the class will conduct the refereeing process for one article through each semester, and students will be expected to contribute to the management and discussion of this.